ihmpavel/expo-video-player/README.md

 - You also need `expo-av` and `@react-native-community/slider`.
 Install them with `expo-cli` (`expo install expo-av @react-native-community/slider`)

 ## Usage
-Example app with various examples can be found in the folder [example-app](https://github.com/ihmpavel/expo-video-player/tree/master/example-app).
+An Example app with various examples can be found in the folder [example-app](https://github.com/ihmpavel/expo-video-player/tree/master/example-app).

 ```
 import { Video } from 'expo-av'